danielmorgan/curse-of-strahd-notes/README.md

 ## Open threads and unanswered questions

+* Speak to Viktor's head about his spell book, where is Ireena, and the teleportation circles
 * Wine seeds - ~Yesterhilll~, Berez, Unknown
 * __Viktor's__ betrothed (daughter of Lady Watcher)
 * Lady Watcher and her book club/possible __cult__